 All conventional/traditional medicine goes through extensive testing before being used in patients.
-Alternative therapies do not, and so far have no scientific evidence supporting their claims.
-Further, they might be dangerous and harm patients.
+Alternative therapies do not, and often, scientific evidence does not support their claims.
+Furthermore, they can be dangerous and harm patients.

-An often-contentious issue is the fact that people using non-conventional therapies feel better, even if science has proven that these treatments have no effect over their condition.
+An often contentious issue is the fact that people using non-conventional therapies feel better, even if science has proven that these treatments do not affect their condition.

-What this reveals is that the effect is not a specific result of the non-conventional therapy.
+What this reveals is that the effect is not specific to the non-conventional therapy.